Quick Reference

 - request to another user that invites them to pull one's changes from a repository/branch into their repository

-Glossary Term Entry Location: Tools & Techniques - pull request
+Glossary Term Entry Location: Tools & Techniques, Development Essentials, Git & Version Control - pull request

 push